 After serving Adath Jeshurun for 27 years as Education Director, Susie was appointed Executive Director of the Talmud Torah of Minneapolis.
 She served in that position for ten years until retirement in 2016.
 Susie is currently teaching Torah at Talmud Torah Minneapolis and Hebrew for adults through Hineni.
 She also teaches adult classes in different venues during the school year.
 Her favorite job is teaching her grandsons and their friends Hebrew and Jewish Values at “Sassa School” this summer.
 She loves her retirement!

-Earl Schwartz is a member of Hamline University’s religion faculty.
+Earl Schwartz is retired from the Hamline University religion department.
 He is the author of numerous books and articles on Jewish life and education, including The Arc of the Covenant: Jewish Educational Success on the Upper Mississippi, a study of Jewish communal education in St. Paul.

 Rabbi David Thomas recently retired from his role as senior rabbi at Congregation Beth El in Sudbury, MA after 17 years.
 Rabbi Thomas launched the award-winning MetroWest Free Medical Program and is known for his social action and racial justice initiatives as well as leading his congregation to a vote declaring a Sanctuary in Support of Immigrants in 2017.
 Drawn to study of the Hasidic masters, David’s teaching is engaging and participatory.